ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 ## 4.4 Cost and Latency Accounting

-For each automated prediction, we convert the input and output tokens reported by the OpenAI API to U.S. dollars using the price list in effect on 15 May 2025.
+For each automated prediction, I convert the input and output tokens reported by the OpenAI API to U.S. dollars using the price list in effect on 15 May 2025.
 The per-call cost is calculated as:

 $$
 \text{Cost} = \frac{\text{input tokens}}{10^{6}} \times p_{\text{in}} + \frac{\text{output tokens}}{10^{6}} \times p_{\text{out}}